 A global database network (GDN) consists of multiple PolarDB clusters that are deployed in multiple regions around the world.
-This topic describes the details of the GDN, such as its features.
+This topic describes GDNs and their features.

-In GDNs, data in all clusters is synchronized.
+Data is synchronized among clusters in each GDN.
 Each cluster in the network provides read and write services and geo-disaster recovery capabilities.
-GDNs apply to the following scenarios:
+GDNs are suitable for the following scenarios:

 - Active geo-redundancy